 We’ve all done it before: you click the delete button, but didn’t really mean to get rid of that photo album or document forever!
 You search frantically through the Recycle Bin for any traces, but alas, the treasured file you accidentally banished is gone from your hard drive forever…or is it?

 With the help of data recovery software, you can undo the mistakes of the past, and even unearth long-forgotten parts of your storage media that you may not know existed in the first place.

 But what exactly is data recovery software, and how does the whole process work?
 How can it bring files back from the dead after they’ve supposedly been forgotten?
 And maybe most important of all: is it going to cost you anything?

-Read on in Comparitech’s guide to find out everything you need to know about how data recovery software works, as well as a few recommendations on which companies we think provide the best free software options on shelves in 2017.
+Read on in Comparitech’s guide to find out everything you need to know about how file recovery software works, as well as a few recommendations on which companies we think provide the best free software options on shelves in 2018.

 How file storage works

 To start on our journey down the rabbit hole of how data recovery software works, it helps to explain how a file actually gets on a storage device to begin with.
 Many different types of storage media are in use throughout the world, and some of the most common places people keep their files will include:

 - Solid-state drives (desktops, laptops, external SSDs)

 - SD cards (smartphone expansion slot, camera memory)

 Though you still might find the occasional luddite out there who’s determined to make floppies a “thing” again, other than those fringe cases the majority of any data you find stored today in the consumer space will live on one of those six types of memory storage.